-Members of the Institute shall be:
+Members of the Institute shall be

 - 2.1.1.
-Members of the institute at the effective date of these by-laws. - 2.1.2.
-Persons who shall qualify for election as provided in section 2.2 of this article and shall be recommended by the committee on admissions and shall be elected by the Council.
+Members of the Institute at the effective date of these bylaws, and - 2.1.2.
+Persons who shall qualify for election admission as provided in section 2.2 of this article and who shall be admitted by the Board of Directors. and shall be recommended by the committee on admissions and shall be elected by the Council.